Vijayanth-Reddy-K/Simpletask-Modifications/Individual Functions for Filtering and Grouping.md

 will show all the keys and associated field values of the table `f.lists` (see the [Notes on Simpletask and Lua](Notes on Simpletask and Lua.md) file for details on keys and values).

-Similarly, replacing `f.lists` in `for k, v in pairs(f.lists) do` with `f.tags` or `e` show the tag keys and extension fields associated with the task.
+Similarly, replacing `f.lists` in `for k, v in pairs(f.lists) do` with `f.tags` or `e` show the key:value pairs in the tags and extension tables respectively which are associated with the task.
 (This was done because the Simpletask Lua Help manual does not describe exactly what the extensions are.)